Duccem/Duccem/README.md

 <p align="center">
     Hi everyone, I`m José Veliz <a target="_blank" href="https://twitter.com/Ducen29">(Duccem)</a></br>
-    A young Full Stack Software Engineer, DevOps Engineer and Writer from Venezuela </br>
+    A young Full Stack Software Engineer from Venezuela </br>
     An passionate to ESports, Anime and books, the biggest fan of Naruto, Stormlight Archive and Professional LOL </br>
 </p>
 </br>